 What’s more important, there are some commonalities or even standards that you should consider to start your essay effectively.
 For example, for a five-paragraph essay, the introduction usually takes 15–20% of the paper’s length.

-There’s no difference whether you are working on a 1000-word essay or a short report; the introduction paragraph should always get proper attention.
+There’s no difference whether you are working on a 1000-word essay or a short report; the introduction section should always get proper attention.
 Even the first sentence of your assignment can be an introduction — all you need is to ensure it fulfills the requirements.
 But what are those exactly?

 #1: Relevant Background Information